On Sequence Groups: Introduction

 We propose to separate the even and odd terms of a recursive sequence as recursive sequences in their own right.
 More precisely one sequence $\{x_n\}_{n\in\mathbb Z}$ for the parameter pair $(T,Q)$ is split into two sequences $\{y_k =Q^{1-k}x_{2k}\}_{k\in\mathbb Z}$ and $\{z_k =Q^{1-k}x_{2k-1}\}_{k\in\mathbb Z}$ for the parameters $(t,1), t = T^2/Q-2$, essentially the even and odd numbered elements of the original sequence.
 The idea to allow the rational parameter $t$, and achieve $Q=\det D = 1$, appeared first in \cite{Wo}, and it lead to substantial simplifications.
 In this paper we find further applications of this method.
 We mostly use the one parameter $t$ language, due to its simplicity, and translate the results into the language of two parameters $(T,Q)$.

 The interest in Laxton groups was recently revived by Aoki and Kida, \cite{A-K}, and Suwa, \cite{Suwa1, Suwa2}.

-In Section 1 we introduce a ring of $2\times 2$ matrices associated with recursive sequences.
-In general this ring is isomorphic to a quadratic field extension of $\mathbb Q$.
+In Section 2 we introduce a ring of $2\times 2$ matrices associated with recursive sequences.
+In general this ring is a quadratic field extension of $\mathbb Q$.
 Similar construction appeared in the work of Hall, \cite{H1}.
 We use it to compare sequences for the parameters $t$ and $t_r = C_r(t)$, where $C_r(t) = tr \ D^r_t$ are the Chebyshev polynomials of the first kind.
 In Proposition \ref{Proposition4} we show that the sequences for $t$ can be disintegrated into $r$ sequences for $t_r$.
-It brings forward the concept of a {\it primitive} parameter $t$ which is not equal to $\pm C_r(u)$ for any prime $r$ and rational $u$.
+It brings forward the concept of a {\it primitive} parameter $t$ which is not equal to $C_r(u)$ for any prime $r$ and rational $u$.

-In Section 2 we discuss the phenomenon of {\it recombination}: two sequences for a parameter pair $(T,Q)$ become sequences for another parameter pair $(\widehat T, \widehat Q)$, after essentially the exchange of odd terms.
+In Section 3 we discuss the phenomenon of {\it recombination}: two sequences for a parameter pair $(T,Q)$ become sequences for another parameter pair $(\widehat T, \widehat Q)$, after essentially the exchange of odd terms.
 The two parameter pairs are rigidly connected, and we call them {\it twins}.
 For example the twin of the Fibonacci parameters $(1,-1)$ is $(5,5)$.
 The phenomenon of twins was discovered in \cite{Wo} in a more restricted setting of special sequences.

-We proceed looking for rational $t\neq \pm a$ and a prime $r$ such that $C_r(t) = \pm C_r(a)$, which is essential for extending the recombination to other sets of parameters.
-It turns out that it is exceedingly rare, limited to $r=2$ (the {\it circular case}) and $r=3$ (the {\it cubic case}).
+We proceed looking for rational $t\neq a$ and a prime $r$ such that $C_r(t) = C_r(a)$, which is essential for extending the recombination to other sets of parameters.
+It turns out to be exceedingly rare, limited to $r=2$ (the {\it twin} case), $r=4$ (the {\it circular} case) and $r=3$ (the {\it cubic} case).
+The parameter $a$ will be called an {\it associate} parameter of $t$.

-In Section 3 we introduce the {\it sequence group} $\mathcal L(t)$, which is an extraction of the multiplicative structure of the ring up to scalar factors.
+In Section 4 we introduce the {\it sequence group} $\mathcal L(t)$, which is an extraction of the multiplicative structure of the ring up to scalar factors.
 Further we consider $\mathcal L_p(t)$, the {\it sequence group $\mod p$}, which turns out to be always cyclic of order $p\pm 1$ (Theorem \ref{Theorem16}).

-In Section 4 we arrive at the Laxton group $\mathcal G(t)$, \cite{L1}, which is the quotient of the sequence group by the cyclic subgroup generated by the element $D$.
+In Section 5 we arrive at the Laxton group $\mathcal G(t)$, \cite{L1}, which is the quotient of the sequence group by the cyclic subgroup generated by the element $D$.
 While the finite order elements in $\mathcal G$ are of significant interest, the sequence groups $\mathcal L$ provide a good environment for calculations.